 Herbie Butterworth says, “This here fly is 8 inches long.”

 Typically, flies are just a minor annoyance.
 They’re constantly searching for food.
 Any kind of food.
-They’re always hungry, always attempting to mess with your meal.
+They’re always hungry, always attempting to mess with your meal—and your other stuff.
 Consider for a moment what a really large fly might be like.
 Now, what about a fly the size of a mouse, a cat, dog, or a pony?

-Herbie Butterworth tells a friend how he’d like to have a pet fly.
+Herbie Butterworth tells one of his friends how he’d like to have a pet fly.
 He’d like to give it a collar and put it on a leash, and take care of his little buddy just like he would with any other pet.

 But since it’s difficult to take a regular housefly for a walk, he wants to breed larger ones.